robrant/ansible-role-pi-opencv/README.md

-Install Open CV with Python Bindings on a Raspberry Pi.

 # About

 Ansible role for installing opencv on a raspberry pi with Python bindings.

-_I pulled this out of another playbook, but haven't yet had a chance to test it on a clean Pi image.
-As a result, it may not work, but will soon_

 # Dependencies

-* Patience and a little time.
+* Patience and a little time (> 10 hours for a Pi B+).
-* An internet connection.
+* Your Pi will need to be connected to the Internet.

 * For info - this play downloads and installs a lot of additional libraries from the apt repo.
 The list is broken into 4 tasks in `./tasks/main.yml`

 # Usage